eboyden42/distributed-algorithms/README.md

 # distributed algorithms practice

-this is a repo for me to see if i understand my distributed algorithms correctly, so far I only have the simplest algorithm (spanning tree protocol switched L2 ethernet)
+this is a repo for me to see if i understand my distributed algorithms correctly, so far I have:

+- spanning tree (switched L2 ethernet protocol)
+- distance vector (barebones L3 distributed routing algorithm)